-SPORANOX ® (itraconazole) Capsules should not be administered for the treatment of onychomycosis in patients with evidence of ventricular dysfunction such as congestive heart failure (CHF) or a history of CHF.
+SPORANOX® (itraconazole) Capsules should not be administered for the treatment of onychomycosis in patients with evidence of ventricular dysfunction such as congestive heart failure (CHF) or a history of CHF.
 If signs or symptoms of congestive heart failure occur during administration of SPORANOX® Capsules, discontinue administration.
 When itraconazole was administered intravenously to dogs and healthy human volunteers, negative inotropic effects were seen.
-(See CLINICAL PHARMACOLOGY: Special Populations, CONTRAINDICATIONS, WARNINGS, PRECAUTIONS: DRUG INTERACTIONS and ADVERSE REACTIONS: Post-marketing Experience for more information.)
+(See CONTRAINDICATIONS, WARNINGS, PRECAUTIONS: DRUG INTERACTIONS, ADVERSE REACTIONS: Post-marketing Experience, and CLINICAL PHARMACOLOGY: Special Populations for more information.)

-SPORANOX® is the brand name for itraconazole, a synthetic triazole antifungal agent.
+SPORANOX® is the brand name for itraconazole, an azole antifungal agent.
 Itraconazole is a 1:1:1:1 racemic mixture of four diastereomers (two enantiomeric pairs), each possessing three chiral centers.
 It may be represented by the following structural formula and nomenclature: